thinkshout/thinkshout/work/02-facinghistory.md

   tablet: work/facinghistory/facinghistory-tablet.png
   mobile: work/facinghistory/facinghistory-mobile.png
 client: |
-  Facing History and Ourselves shares methodologies and resources that help educators teach equality and tolerance.
+  Facing History and Ourselves shares methodologies and resources that help educators teach equality and tolerance to middle school students.
 Their online teaching library and event registration tools are critical to growing their global reach.
 We assisted them in a major Drupal redesign, as well as the implementation of the most sophisticated Salesforce integration we have seen.
 projecturl: https://www.facinghistory.org/
 expertise: |
   - Drupal development